Generalizations to Corrections for the Effects of Measurement Error in Approximately Consistent Methodologies: Generalizations of the Methods

 Consider the case when no $Z_i$ is measured, and $X_i$ is a scalar.
-In order for $E(X_i\mid X_{ij}^*)$ to be linear, additive models require $E(U_{ij}\mid X_{ij}^*)$ to be linear, and multiplicative models require $E\{(1+\delta_lU_{il})^{-1}\mid X_{il}^*\}$ to be constant.
-If we have two observations from the generalized error model, $X_{i1}^*$ and $X_{i2}^*$, then direct calculations show that $E(X_{i1}^*\mid X_{i2}^*)$ will be linear under the same conditions that render $E(X_i\mid X_{i2}^*)$ linear.
-This applies symmetrically to $E(X_{i2}^*\mid X_{i1}^*)$.
+In order for $E[X_i|X_{ij}^*]$ to be linear, additive models require $E[U_{ij}|X_{ij}^*]$ to be linear, and multiplicative models require $E[(1+\delta_lU_{il})^{-1}|X_{il}^*]$ to be constant.
+If we have two observations from the generalized error model, $X_{i1}^*$ and $X_{i2}^*$, then direct calculations show that $E[X_{i1}^*|X_{i2}^*]$ will be linear under the same conditions that render $E[X_i|X_{i2}^*]$ linear.
+This applies symmetrically to $E[X_{i2}^*|X_{i1}^*]$.
 Checking the goodness of fit of a linear model between any two proxies in turn checks the adequacy of a linear approximation.
-This highlights the relationship between our methodology and instrumental variable approaches based on regressing a measurement of the truth on an instrument \citep{CarrollBook}.
+This also highlights the relationship between the proposed methodology and the instrumental variable approaches, which are based on regressing a measurement of the truth on an instrument \citep{CarrollBook}.
 These results justify both the theoretical conditions under which a linear model is warranted, and a technique for checking whether linearity holds approximately.
-The modified regression calibration procedure also produces asymptotically normal estimators. \begin{theorem} Under standard regularity conditions, the estimated parameters using the regression calibration correction, $\widehat{\Theta}_\text{RC}$, are consistent for the parameters $\Theta_\text{RC}$, and are asymptotically normally distributed, such that, as $n\to\infty$, $n^{1/2}(\widehat{\Theta}_\text{RC} - \Theta_\text{RC})$ converges in distribution to $N(\mathbf{0},\Sigma_\text{RC})$, where $\Sigma_\text{RC} = Q\A_\text{RC}^{-1}\B_\text{RC}\A_\text{RC}^{-\T}Q^{\T}$, for matrices analogous to those in Lemma~\ref{lemma::general_asymptotic_distribution}. \textbf{Proof:} See the supplementary material. \end{theorem}
+The following result establishes that the modified regression calibration procedure produces asymptotically normal estimators. \begin{theorem}[Asymptotic Normality of Regression Calibration] Under standard regularity conditions, the estimated parameters using the regression calibration correction, $\widehat{\Theta}_\text{RC}$ are consistent for the parameters $\Theta_\text{RC}$, and are asymptotically normally distributed, such that, as $n\to\infty$, $\sqrt{n}\left(\widehat{\Theta}_\text{RC} - \Theta_\text{RC}\right) \stackrel{d}{\longto} N\left(\mathbf{0},\Sigma_\text{RC}\right)$, where $\Sigma_\text{RC} = Q\A_\text{RC}^{-1}\B_\text{RC}\A_\text{RC}^{-'}Q'$, for matrices analogous to those in Lemma \ref{lemma::general_asymptotic_distribution}. \textbf{Proof:} See Supplementary Appendix A. \end{theorem}